 U.S. citizens residing in Slovenia may exchange their American license for a Slovene driver’s license after being in the country for six months.
 Among other requirements, you will need to pass a practical driving exam, a medical exam, and surrender your U.S. license at your local Administrative Unit (Upravna enota).
-This office will then contact the Embassy directly to confirm the authenticity of your U.S. license.
-We will respond directly to the Administrative Unit (Upravna enota) and if everything is deemed in order, they will issue you a Slovene license.
+If everything is deemed in order, they will issue you a Slovene license.
 They will then mail your U.S. license to the Embassy.
 For additional information on this process, please contact us.

 To obtain an International Driver’s License in the United States, please contact your local office of the American Automobile Association or the American Automobile Touring Alliance (through the National Auto Club).

 To obtain an International Driver’s License in Slovenia based on a Slovene license, please contact the Automobile Association of Slovenia.

 Slovene third party liability insurance is mandatory for all vehicles.
 The annual fee for this insurance is based upon the power of the vehicle’s engine as measured in kilowatts.
 There is often a discount available if you can provide a certificate from your previous insurance provider(s) confirming your continuous safe driving record for the previous ten years.